sp4rrow98/Network/README.md

 - **Edit Post**: Users are able to click an “Edit” button or link on any of their own posts to edit that post.

-- **“Like” and “Unlike”**: Users should are able to click a button or link on any post to toggle whether or not they “like” that post.
+- **“Like” and “Unlike”**: Users are able to click a button or link on any post to toggle whether or not they “like” that post.